hyperfiddle/rcf/README.md

 Features
 * Clojure/Script
 * Async tests
-* No file watchers, no extra windows, no beeping, no latency
+* Zero boilerplate
 * Natural REPL workflow
-* One key-chord to run tests
+* No file watchers, no extra windows, no beeping, no latency
-* Zero boilerplate
+* One key-chord to run tests, no hotkey configuring

 Deeper goal: **a notation for communication**
 * Documentation tool.
 RCF lets you share example usages next to the source code of the function (which is way better than docstrings).
 Figuring out what dense Clojure code does is actually really hard and RCF fixes that.
 [Example nextjournal notebook documentation using RCF](https://nextjournal.com/dustingetz/missionary-relieve-backpressure)